MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/contract.md

 ```

 Then, using the [`grpc-gateway`][grpc-gateway] (a plugin for `protoc`), a _RESTful Web Service_ will be automatically generated.

+There is also the [`rejoiner` project](https://github.com/google/rejoiner), which aims to generate a GraphQL schema out of gRPC services.

 ## Resources
 * [HATEOAS 101: Opinionated Introduction to a REST API Style](https://www.youtube.com/watch?v=6UXc71O7htc)